- South High

 Test Optional

-The college is not requiring an ACT or SAT, but will accept a test score if the applicant can and wants to provide an ACT or SAT score.
-Applicants, if they have a score, can chose to send the score if it strengthens their application, but not to send a score, if they have one, if it does not help their application.
-There have been a few exceptions, for example Southeast Missouri State has been test-optional for students with a 2.75 cumulative grade point average (GPA), but required an ACT or SAT if the GPA was lower then a 2.7
+The college does not require an ACT or SAT, but will accept a test score if the applicant can and wants to provide an ACT or SAT score.
+Applicants, if they have a score, can choose to send the score if it strengthens their application, but not to send a score, if they have one, if it does not help their application.
+There have been a few exceptions.
+For example Southeast Missouri State has been test-optional for students with a 2.75 cumulative grade point average (GPA), but requires an ACT or SAT if the GPA was lower than a 2.7.

 Two terms that mean the same thing.
-The college admissions does not want, does not use, and will not consider an ACT or SAT score.
-If the student would send a score, it is not looked at and not used.
+The college admissions department does not want, does not use, and will not consider an ACT or SAT score.
+If the student sends a score, it is not looked at and not used.
 One of the most well-known college networks that is Test-Blind is the University of California campuses.

 If I had a suspension, am I required to report it to the college when applying?

 If a college asks, you do need to report the suspension with an explanation.
 It would be best to work with Ms Seuc on your response and how you would address the issue.
-Usually, if there is a question on an application for the student, the counselor recommendation evaluation form also asks the same question.
-This is another reason to work closely with Ms Seuc, so she can understand and explain the circumstances.
+Usually, if there is a question on an application for the student.
 Not all colleges ask about suspension.
 If a college does not ask about discipline, you do not have to disclose the incident.

 What is the role of your College & Career counselor?